8 Essential Milestones to Minimize Software Development Project Risks

-Milestones for software development are essential for many reasons, from assisting to gauge if the project is progressing as planned to helping to identify where potential roadblocks may arise.
+Milestones in software development are essential for many reasons, from gauging if the project is progressing as planned to identifying where potential roadblocks may arise.
 In this article, we will provide you with examples of software development project milestones that are essential to success.

-For software milestones to be of benefit to your project, they need to be set up in the right order and be clearly outlined.
-We’ve worked on countless projects containing software development milestones and have seen what order or project phases works.
+For software development milestones to benefit your project, they need to be set up in the right order and be clearly outlined.
+We’ve worked on countless projects containing software development milestones and have seen what project phases work and in which order.

 Below are some software project milestone examples that can help usher your project over the finish line.